 Sports metaphor.
 That should be the first sign I’m not myself.
 I have no use for sports, but an upbringing at the foot of a man who never missed a game (Baseball, Football, you name it) has layered my subconscious with a multiplicity of sports metaphors that lend themselves to almost any situation.
 Sadly.

 Was working on a piece for the blog a week ago when this latest round of Meniere’s fun started.
 Haven’t had a spell like this in living memory.
-I’ve had short-term worse recently (a drop attack about a month ago lasted less than 10 hours) but I haven’t felt this ill for this long since I gave up work in 2005.
+I’ve had short-term worse recently (a rotational vertigo spell about a month ago lasted less than 10 hours) but I haven’t felt this ill for this long since I gave up work in 2005.

 I’m pretty sure this is my allergies acting up.
 I haven’t been eating or doing anything out of the ordinary that could have caused it.
 Unless the excavation going on in the neighbor’s back yard is releasing something into the air (mostly joking) I can’t think of anything else that could be the cause.